JRodriguez012/IT1025/Lab2/readme.md

 ### Logic Gates
 A truth table shows the output that you get (1 or 0) for every possible input.
 Each row of a truth table describes one of the possible sets of input and its corresponding output.
 The AND logic gate outputs a 1 if both of its inputs are a 1.
 The OR logic gate outputs a 1 if either of its inputs are a 1.
 Compared to the OR logic gate, the AND gate truth table only has one possible set of inputs that output a 1 (both inputs being 1).
 ### IEEE - Ethically Aligned Design
+The Institute of Electrical and Electronics Engineers (IEEE) is an association of professionals involved in electrical, electronic, computing, science, and technology fields.
+The purpose of IEEE is to promote the innovation of technology for the benefit of humanity.
+IEEE's focus on ethics encourages the use of technology around the world in a responsible way.
+IEEE aims to raise awareness on ethical issues and promote ethical behavior among professionals working in IEEE related fields.

 ## Data Representation
 ### Decimal, Binary and Hexadecimal